cnbbooks/lfe-sicp/ch2/exercises-4.md

 #### Exercise 2.8

 Using reasoning analogous to Alyssa's, describe how the difference of two intervals may be computed.
-Define a corresponding subtraction procedure, called ``sub-interval``.
+Define a corresponding subtraction function, called ``sub-interval``.

 #### Exercise 2.9